dappnode/dappnodepi-gen/README.md

-# pi-gen
+# dappnodepi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the DAppNode for Raspberry Pi images_

+(Based on pi-gen)

 ## Dependencies